HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Method

-Given the inferred set of part nodes $\GraphNodes_o$ in the PAG $\Graph$, we then segment the geometry of each object $\Object$ into the corresponding 3D semantic part segmentations, as shown in \cref{fig_pipeline}-bottom left.
-We first render $\Object$ into images from 8 virtual camera views sampled on the viewing sphere.
-We then perform open-vocabulary detection using Qwen-VL~\cite{bai2025qwen2} on the rendered images, and obtain each object part's bounding box.
-These boxes are used to prompt SAM2~\cite{ravi2024sam2} to estimate 2D part segmentation masks for each view.
-We then aggregate these masks into 3D point cloud labels through voting.
-To simplify notation, we denote the segmented object point cloud as $\Object=\{\ObjectPart\}$, where $\ObjectPart$ is the part point cloud corresponding to its part node in $\GraphNodes_o$.
+Once the interaction plan is established, we first ground the abstract object part nodes $\GraphNodes_o$ from the PAG $\Graph$ to the actual 3D geometry of each object $\Object$.
+This leads to fine-grained semantic segmentation of the input 3D objects, facilitating the realization of part affordances.
+We first render $\Object$ from 8 sampled virtual views.
+Open-vocabulary detection~\cite{bai2025qwen2} is performed on the rendered images to obtain each object part's bounding box, and then we predict 2D part masks within these boxes~\cite{ravi2024sam2}.
+These part masks are aggregated back into 3D through voting on the point cloud sampled from the object.